26 Most Instagrammable Places in Barcelona

 2. If possible, visit these Instagrammable spots in Barcelona during the week.
 Again, you’re more likely to avoid crowds.

 3. Create a folder on Instagram or Pinterest with photos from other content creators in the locations you want to shoot.
-This doesn’t mean copying them; add your own twist!
-However, having an idea does save you time when taking photos, and you’ll also have better results.
+This doesn’t mean copying them; add your twist!
+However, having an idea saves you time when taking photos and helps you get better results.

 4. Walk instead of taking public transport.
 This will help you discover other parts of the city and hidden gems.
 Of course, if your destination is too far or you aren’t staying in Barcelona for long, taking public transport will help you cover as many photo spots as possible.